WQCG/blitzdg/README.md

 ## Getting Started

 Build and development support has broadened from linux only to Mac OSX and Windows systems.
 Tested with GNU make (written to be cross-platform) and `g++` on linux/MinGW64, `c++` on Mac OSX Sierra.
+Our build system depends on the cross-platform `cmake` tooling for Makefile generation.

 1. `git clone https://github.com/dsteinmo/blitzdg.git`
 2. `cd blitzdg && ./pull-deps.sh`